Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 2. Install the latest version of Cleanroom Loader and copy the contents of the Magiculture 2 instance to it.
 3. Remove BetterFPS, Clumps, ConfigAnytime, EntityCulling, FastWorkbench, FoamFix, Max Potion ID Extender, MixinBooter, MixinBootstrap, NotEnoughIDs, Old Java Warning, RandomPatches, Shadowfacts' Forgelin and Spark
 4. Update CensoredASM, Had Enough Items, RenderLib and UniversalTweaks
-5. Install Fugue, Scalar (2.11.1-3), Forgelin-Continuous and Roughly Enough IDs.
+5. Install Fugue, Scalar Legacy, Forgelin-Continuous and Roughly Enough IDs.
 6. Add `S:"net.minecraft.client.renderer.EntityRenderer"=field_78504_Q` to "final fields patching list" in `fugue.cfg`
 7. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed (**NOTE:** You MUST set `mixin.dynamic_resources` to `false` in vintagefix.properties as well as `Parallel Model Loader` in stellar_core.cfg, otherwise the game won't load or you'll get performance issues)
 8. Set Mipmap levels to 4 in the settings